 When you personally know the people behind the business where you’re buying local products and services, you enjoy a connection you would not otherwise have.
-Along with the rest of the community, you celebrate when a favorite local business succeeds and you mourn when it’s forced to shut its doors.
-This personal investment isn’t quite as present when a chain business closes, aside from feeling disappointment that you have fewer businesses within convenient driving distance.
+Along with the rest of the community, you celebrate when a favourite local business succeeds and you mourn when it’s forced to shut its doors.
+This personal investment isn’t quite as present when a chain business closes, aside from feeling disappointed that you have fewer businesses within convenient driving distance.

 Keep the community unique.

-Local businesses give a community its flavor.
+Local businesses give a community its flavour.
 Towns across America have similar chain restaurants, grocery, and department stores but that diner down the street where you have breakfast every Saturday morning is one-of-a-kind.
 The combined presence of your town’s many local businesses makes it different from every other city in the world.
 By supporting those businesses instead of chains, you ensure that uniqueness is preserved as a part of your community.

 Better customer service.